throwaway-lamden/rubixdao/README.md

 - [ ] Staking (DSR)
   - [x] Export excess tokens from Vaults (stability)
+  - [ ] Can mint tokens if stability pool is not sufficent
+  - [ ] Updates pETH ratio
+  - [ ] Has settable burden for every liquidity pool
   - [ ] Stake to earn excess tokens
   - [ ] Allow multiple stakes/deposits